luhanmonat/UniCom/README.md

     Button #3 Down: /C1[cr]

 Note: holding any button down for over one second will prevent the 'button up' code from being sent.
 Your project can use this to 'latch' a function.
-The button legend in highlighted in this mode.
+The button legend is highlighted in this mode.
 Hitting the same button again (for less than one second) sends the normal on/off sequences and un-highlights the button legend.

 The SLIDER control sends out values from 0 to 255.